The best time to plant a tree was 20 years ago. The second best time is now!

 The same goes for climate action — it should have happened years ago, but we no longer have that luxury.
 350VT’s Rewild Vermont campaign hopes to build on synergies between food justice, climate action and ecological restoration to meet the ambitious goal of planting 100 thousand trees across the state by the end of 2022.
 Trees absorb carbon, build soil, limit erosion and are the keystones of most Vermont ecosystems.
 They can also feed people and ground us in the patience and commitment desperately needed in these times.
 Join us and help sow the seeds for a vibrant, livable future.

-WHAT: A campaign to plant 100 thousand trees across Vermont by 2022.
+WHAT: A campaign to plant tens of thousands of trees across Vermont by 2022.

 HOW: Volunteers and community members help identify promising places for rewilding, and 350VT nodes and state organizers connect planters with nurseries and other sources for trees.
 Have an idea for a place that needs reforesting, or want to stay involved?
 Reach out to email@example.com or your local 350VT node.